 4. Secure your domain name.
 Lay the foundation for your business's online presence by buying a domain name for your website.

 5. Create a website.
 Use a simple website creator application or hire a designer to build a website for your business.

 6. Make a marketing plan.
 Whether you plan to generate sales through pay-per-click (PPC) ads, social media platforms, or print and broadcast ads, you need a marketing plan.

 7. Buy business equipment.
 From computers and technology to office furniture and supplies, make sure you have what you need to run your new business.

 If you need help with business formation, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.